smallstep/cli/distribution.md

 3. Update the remote origin with your commits.

-    Make sure that the local checkout is up to date with with the remote origin and that all local changes have been pushed.
+    Make sure that the local checkout is up to date with the remote origin and that all local changes have been pushed.

     ```
     git pull --rebase origin master